pvdz/preval/tests/cases/while/while_let_regex.md

 ## Todos triggered

-- (todo) do we want to support Literal as expression statement in free loops?
+- (todo) do we want to support NewExpression as expression statement in free loops?
-- (todo) regex in free loops
+- (todo) Support this node type in isFree: NewExpression

 ## Globals